 If the frog is male, identify the testes and remove one using iridectomy scissors, ensuring the kidney remains intact [1].
 Tease apart the fat bodies and position them on their respective sides to expose the peritoneal attachment near the kidney [2].
 Grasp the base of a fat body and cut it from the peritoneum, leaving a margin [3].

 Talent isolating and excising one testis without damaging the kidney.
+TXT: Following this, remove and discard the remaining teste

 Talent separating the fat bodies to reveal attachment site.

 Talent grasping and cutting the fat body with scissors.
+TXT: Following this, remove and discard the remaining fat body

 To remove the urinary bladder, cut as close to the cloaca as possible [1].